Click on a category below to jump to a specific section.

 - DD Form 214 for military service in the previous 18 months

 The amount that an individual qualifies for is based on wages earned from covered employers during the base period.
 The base period is the first four of the previous five completed calendar quarters (appx. first 12 of the last 15 months).
+The full method of calculaton for weekly benefit amounts and maximum benefit amounts can be found in sections 2-104 and 2-106 in the Oklahoma Employment Security Act.

 All unemployment benefits are taxable.
 Individuals who filed for and received unemployment benefits will receive a 1099-G tax form from the Oklahoma Employment Security Commission.